RobTillaart/MS5611/README.md

 - ID in a mesh network
 - etc.

-Note: this is not an official ID from the device / datasheet, it is made up.
+Note: this is not an official ID from the device / datasheet, it is made up from calibration data.

 ## Operation